katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Development

-Each service should have it's own repository.
+Each service should have its own repository.
 This keeps checkouts small, source control logs clean and enables granular access control.
 You're [not deploying services together](#independent) and shouldn't be colocating their code either.

 Additionally, standardize on a source control technology.
 This will keep things simple for your teams and make your [continuous integration](#continuous-integration) and [continuous delivery](#continuous-delivery) efforts easier.